 the 22 All-Time Greatest Jazz Guitarists.
 Of course, legends like Charlie

 Christian, Django Reinhardt, Wes Montgomery, Kenny Burrell, and Jim Hall

 were included alongside more recent giants George Benson, Pat Martino,

 Larry Coryell, and John McLaughlin.
 But right there, amongst contemporaries

 John Abercrombie, Pat Metheny, John Scofield, Mike Stern and Bill Frisell,

-than 30 years.
-Hard to believe this dream began at a rather late age with
+Hard to believe that this dream began at a rather late age with

 Wes Montgomery held as the model to which to aspire.
 Steve admits that,